vgp1003/Bushmeat_Barcoading/README.md

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Map.PNG "Map.PNG")

    COX1 is a highly conserved mitochondiral gene that encodes a protein essential to respiration.
 It is an established standard for DNA barcoding with relialble applications for species identification.
 Thus, COX1 has promising potential as a bushmeat barcoding tool [3].
 My project is based off a 2010 study by Eaton et al. [2] that collected tissue samples from different commonoly hunted mammal and reptile species (Fig. 2) in various South American and Central African locations.
-The study sequenced the COX1 gene from all their samples and built three phylogenetic trees to identify the different crocodile, alligator, and deer species based on this DNA barcode.
+The study sequenced the COX1 gene from all their samples and built three phylogenetic trees to identify the different crocodile, alligator, and duiker species based on this DNA barcode.
 Since this study was published in 2010, a wealth of new bioinformatic data and has become publicly availible.
 This includes COX1 refrence sequences for the majority of the species studied in the paper.

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Croc.PNG "Croc.PNG")

-   The goal of this project was to 1) use the COX1 sequences that Eaton et _al._ depostied on NCBI to recreate their crocodile, alligator and deer phylogenetic trees using different RAxML versions for comparison.
+   The goal of this project was to 1) use the COX1 sequences that Eaton et _al._ depostied on NCBI to recreate their crocodile, alligator and duiker phylogenetic trees using different RAxML versions for comparison.
 Then 2) add refrence COX1 genes from each species that had them availible on NCBI to see where they fall on the tree.
 Because Eaton et _al._ achieved high confidence for their species identifications, it was hypothesized that the NCBI refrence COX1 genes would fall closely within the expected species on the trees.

 ## Methods